-The system of banking in Sweden is efficient and highly sophisticated.
-Nevertheless, there are several distinct features of dealing with money in Sweden that, combined with the language difference, can be challenging for expats.
+Banking, money, and taxes in Sweden are easily manageable thanks to the country's efficient and highly sophisticated financial systems.
+Nevertheless, there are several distinct features of dealing with money in Sweden that, combined with the language difference, could be challenging for expats living in the country.

-Depending on how long they stay in the country, expats may be expected to pay tax in Sweden.
-The Skatteverket, the Swedish tax agency, plays a larger role than expats may be used to – it is responsible for everything from population registration to issuing burial certificates.
-It is, however, highly efficient, trusted and even popular with the general population.
+Depending on how long you stay in the country, you may be expected to pay tax in Sweden.
+The Skatteverket, the Swedish tax agency, plays a larger role in Swedish society than you may be used to – it is responsible for everything from population registration to issuing burial certificates.
+That said, it is highly efficient, trusted and even popular with the general population.

 Money in Sweden